lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <ul>
 <li>n/sample_size: the number of DNA sequences (or genes/chromosomes/haplotypes depending on the context) being sampled</li>
 <li>N/pop_size: the number of individuals in the population; thus, diploid populations each has 2N sequences</li>
-<li>t: in the Wright–Fisher model time is measured in discrete units, generations.
-It is conceptually and computationally advantageous to consider continuous time approximations.
-A natural choice for the coalescent has been to scale in continuous time, so that one unit of time corresponds to the average time for two genes to find a common ancestor, which was just shown to be 2N generations.
-Using any of these transformations of time, the coalescent becomes independent of the population
+<li>T: continuous time measured in units of 2N generations (2N generations are the average time for two genes to find a common ancestor; transforming time in this way thus makes the coalescent independent of population size)</li>
-size.</li>
+<li>k/: the number of sequences at one generation in the genealogy, or the number of corresponding nodes in the subgraph of an <a href="http://www.math.canterbury.ac.nz/~r.sainudiin/recomb/ima.pdf">ARG (Ancestral Recombination Graph)</a></li>
 </ul>
 <pre class="prettyprint pre-scrollable"><code>
 <b>Algorithm 1</b>: the basic coalescent (a stochastic process that samples genealogies for n DNA sequences)
 <ol>
-<li>Start with k = n genes</li>
+<li>Start with k = n sequences</li>
 <li>Simulate the waiting time to next coalescent event</li>
 <li>Choose a random pair (i, j) with 1 ≤ i < j ≤ k uniformly among the possible pairs</li>
 <li>Merge i and j into one gene and decrease the sample size by one, k--</li>
-<li>If k > 1 go to step 2, otherwise stop</li>
+<li>If k > 1 go to Step 2, otherwise stop</li>
 </ol>
 </code></pre>
+Step 2 utilizes the property that when n is much smaller than N, the probability of a coalescence event in a given generation with k sequences is k(k-1)/(4N).
+For more details, please refer to the resources listed at the end of this post.

+Mutation
+Infinite sites Model
+Every mutation occurs at a different site

 <h2>Extensions</h2>